 Days 1–2: Arrival in Iceland and Golden Circle tour

 Your first full day in Iceland will see you visit the unmissable Golden Circle.
 Take in the sights of Þingvellir National Park and the Mid-Atlantic continental rift.
-Gape at the geothermal geysers, including Strokkur, which shoots water up to 30 m (98 ft) in the air!
+The Strokkur geyser erupts every six to ten minutes, shooting water up to 40 metres.

 Head over to Gullfoss to see one of Iceland’s most impressive falls.
 Then, pop into Iceland’s unique geothermal-powered tomato farm, Friðheimar.